-If you think you might be owed Air Serbia delay compensation or Air Serbia cancellation compensation, you've come to the right place.
-We can explain your air passenger rights, and what they mean when your flights are delayed or canceled.
-Don't miss out on as much as $700 (€600) per person.
-Use our compensation check tool to find out what you're entitled to, and get your claim started.
+If you think you might be owed compensation, reimbursement, or a refund by Air Serbia because of flight delays or cancellations, you've come to the right place.
+We can explain your air passenger rights, and help you get your money.
+Don't miss out on as much as £520 (€600) per person.
+Use our free Compensation Calculator to find out what you're entitled to, and get your claim started.

 While airlines like Air Serbia make every effort to stick to their advertised schedules, flight delays do happen.
 The good news for travelers is that air passenger rights exist to protect you and your journey when you get caught up in Air Serbia flight delays.